phanivarmabh/SeleniumTrainings/README.md

 # Database Testing with unittest and HTMLTestRunner
 The DatabaseTestCase perform database testing using Python's `unittest` framework along with `HTMLTestRunner`.
 It includes test cases for validating a SQL Server database.

+## How to Run unittest framework for database testing?
+. python -m unittest TestCase.py
+.
+This code executes and creates report for each test suite in /tests/reports folder

 ## Prerequisites for Database testing
 - Python (>= 3.x)
 - SQL Server (or another compatible database)